 Day 1 Quito

-Arrive in Quito and transfer to your hotel.
+Arrive in Ecuador’s capital and transfer to your hotel.
+Rest and prepare for the journey ahead.

 Day 2 Quito

-Free morning.
-Afternoon walking tour of Quito’s UNESCO-listed colonial center.
-Visit key landmarks including El Ejido Park, the Basilica, Plaza de la Independencia, and La Compañía de Jesús.
-Option to visit the Middle of the World monument.
+Enjoy a leisurely morning.
+In the afternoon, embark on a guided walking tour through Quito’s UNESCO-listed colonial centre, visiting key landmarks including El Ejido Park, the Basilica, Plaza de la Independencia, and La Compañía de Jesús.
+Optionally, travel to the equator line and visit the Middle of the World monument.

 Day 3 Quito